The Amazing Wildlife of the Oregon Coast (and where to see it!)

 When to look for them: Whales can be seen along the Oregon Coast more or less year-round, although numbers vary based on time of year.

-Summer and fall: Oregon’s resident 200-ish gray whales come close to shore to feed.
-The Central Oregon Coast is best place to look for them during this time.
+• Summer and fall: Oregon’s resident 200-ish gray whales come close to shore to feed.
+The Central Oregon Coast is the best place to look for them during this time.

-Orcas are most often seen in mid-April when they hunt gray whale calves.
-They generally only stick around for a couple weeks.
+• Orcas are most often seen in mid-April when they hunt gray whale calves.
+They generally only stick around for a couple of weeks.

-Where to look for them: There are dozens of places along the Oregon Coast to look for whales, spanning all the way from the north to the south end of the state.
-Anywhere you are able to look down at a large stretch of ocean from a point of elevation is a good place to look for whales.
+Where to look for them: There are dozens of places along the Oregon Coast to look for whales, spanning the entire length of the state.
+Anywhere you can look down at a large stretch of ocean from a point of elevation is a good place to watch for whales.

-The Whale Watching Center in Depoe Bay is one of the best places for whale watching based on the presence of staff to help you spot them as well as educational materials about whales.
+The Whale Watching Center in Depoe Bay is one of the best places for whale watching.
+The center has staff to help you spot them, binoculars to borrow, and educational materials about whales.
 The center itself overlooks a wide expanse of ocean from an impressive vantage point.
-On days when the weather is bad, the indoor areas of the center provide protection from the wind and rain.
-It is free to visit.
+On days when the weather is bad, the indoor areas of the center are protected from the wind and rain.
+It’s free to visit.

 Some other good places to watch for whales (and to visit in general) include:

 Whale watching is easiest in calm weather and in the morning when the sun is behind you.
-It is helpful to be at a vantage point above the ocean looking down rather than at water level.
+It’s helpful to be above the ocean, looking down rather than on shore.

 Birds